notJust-dev/notjustdev/content/posts/2022-04-11-how-to-publish-expo-react-native-app-to-google-play-store/index.md

 While we are still in the dashboard, let's create a **Google Service Account**.
 To do that, in the left menu bar expand the **Setup** tab and click **API access**.
 ![Setup](./setup.png)

-Then click **Choose a project to link**, which will open a pop-up asking you to agree to the Terms of Service, click **I agree** button in the bottom right corner to do that.
+Then click **Choose a project to link**, which will open a pop-up asking you to agree to the Terms of Service, click **I agree** button in the bottom-right corner to do that.
 ![Choose a project to link](./choose-a-project-to-link.png)

-On the next page, select **Create a new project** and click **Link project** on the bottom right of the page.
+On the next page, select **Create a new project** and click **Link project** on the bottom-right of the page.
 ![Create new project](./create-new-project.png)

 Now click **Create new service account** button to start creating it.